-This article will cover all the basics about LuLaRoe, where LuLaRoe clothing is made, and how you can keep LuLaRoe clothing looking as good as the day it was purchased.
-We understand that there are many cheaper alternatives to LuLaRoe so if you bought or plan to buy LuLaRoe leggings and more, it’s best to know where they came from and how to keep them looking new.
+This article covers where LuLaRoe clothing is made, and how you can keep LuLaRoe clothing looking as good as the day it was purchased.
+We understand that there are many cheaper alternatives to LuLaRoe, so if you bought or plan to buy LuLaRoe leggings and more, it’s best to know where they came from and how to keep them looking new.
 This article covers everything to know regarding LuLaRoe’s materials.

 How LuLaRoe Makes Its Clothing

 LuLaRoe, according to the company’s website, is where “Fashion Meets Comfort.”
 Known for its “buttery soft” leggings in various patterns, LuLaRoe may have taken over your Facebook feed by friends and family members who sell the comfortable clothing.
 Other offerings in the clothing collection include tops, skirts, dresses, and even children’s sizes and men’s t-shirts.
-Sizes range from XXS to 3XL and retail prices range from $23 to $70, depending on the item.
-The most popular items sold are the LuLaRoe leggings which retail for $23 to $25.
+Shirt and dress sizes range from XXS to 3XL and retail prices range from $23 to $70, depending on the item.
+The most popular items sold are the LuLaRoe leggings, which retail for $23 to $25.
 Leggings come in three sizes: One Size (2 to 10), Tall & Curvy (12 to 18), and Tall & Curvy 2 or “TC2” (18+).

 A unique aspect of LuLaRoe’s line is the claim that for each pattern used, only about 1,000 pieces of clothing are cut from it.
 The patterns range from muted and modern to fun and wacky, including a unicorn pattern on leggings that is in fierce demand.
 This has led to other hard-to-find patterns being deemed “unicorns” as well, not because the patterns have unicorns, but because of their similarly elusive nature.
 LuLaRoe shoppers have been known to go on a “unicorn hunt” searching for a particular pattern.